jonaspaq/my-sass-lint-config/readme.md

 This is a sass lint configuration.
 Beginner friendly and easy to use.

 ## Installation
+<b>Install Sass Lint (VS Code Extension)<b>

-Run this command to your project directory
+Next, run this command in terminal from your project directory
 ```
 npm install sass-lint --save-dev
 ```

 ## For more information